Searching for lost friends

-As the years roll by, sadly,and logically old friends become a fading memory.
+As the years roll by, sadly and logically, our old and lost friends become a fading memory.
 For many looking back isn’t so important and the past-is-the-past.
-But for others there is a void in their lives with many regrets about losing contact with lost friends. for many its curiosity as to how their lives turned out, what they done, and doing now etc. Also a curiosity as to how they look today, how much they have changed etc. Lost friends are precious.
+But for others, there is a void in their lives with many regrets as to how contact with lost friends, was lost.
+For many its curiosity as to how their lives turned out, what they did and doing now etc. Also a curiosity as to how they look today, how much they have changed etc. Lost friends are precious.

 From our experiences its not about rekindling a lost romance but more about being able to say hello again and rekindling friendship.
 People seeking a lost sweetheart are very resolute and determined and will not give up easily.
 Especially where the person is elderly and perhaps not enjoying the best of health.
 There becomes an extra urgency with time running out.

 Especially where the people searcher feels they let the other side down.

 Often the individual wants no more than to just say sorry, I did love you and let me at least hold your hand once more.

 So, how to find lost friends and what and how to go about it?